JuliaGraphics/Luxor.jl/docs/src/index.md

 The idea of Luxor is that it's slightly easier to use than [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, and simplified functions.
 It's for when you just want to draw something without too much ceremony.
 If you've ever hacked on a PostScript file, you should feel right at home (only without the reverse Polish notation, obviously).

-For a much more powerful graphics environment, try [Compose.jl](http://composejl.org).
-Also worth looking at is Andrew Cooke's [Drawing.jl](https://github.com/andrewcooke/Drawing.jl) package.
+For a much more powerful (and harder to use) graphics environment, try [Compose.jl](http://composejl.org).
 [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) provides excellent color definitions and is also required.

-I've only tried this on MacOS X. It will need some changes to work on Windows (but I can't test it).

 # Current status #

 It's been updated for Julia version 0.5 and for the new Colors.jl.
-SVG rendering currently seems unreliable — text placement generates segmentation faults.
+Needs more testing on Unix and Windows platforms.

 # Installation and basic usage